Sucralose (marketed as Splenda) is an artificial sweetener chemically derived from sucrose

 Splenda is ~ 1% sucralose.

-Because a serving of Splenda is less than 1 g, the manufacturer can legally claim that a serving has zero calories.
+Because a serving of Splenda is less than 1 gram, the manufacturer can legally claim that a serving has zero calories.

 This deception has repercussions for diabetics and others who believe they are consuming a non-sugar sweetener.